-Contributions
+a) Contributions

-Primary contributions, both from the members and from the employer, are accounted for on an accruals basis at the percentage rate recommended by the actuary in the payroll period to which they relate.
+Normal contributions, both from the members and from the employers, are accounted for on an accruals basis as below;

+- Employer contributions are set at the percentage rate recommended by the actuary for the period to which they relate. - Employee contributions rates are set in accordance with LGPS regulations using percentage rate bandings, which rise in line with pensionable pay.

 Employer deficit funding contributions are accounted for on the due dates on which they are due under the schedule of contributions based on the Rates and Adjustment Schedule as set by the actuary or on receipt if earlier than the due date.

 Augmentation and pension strain contributions are accounted for in the period in which the liability arises.
-Any amount due in year but unpaid is classed as a current financial asset
+Any amount due in year but unpaid is classed as a current financial asset.

-Transfers to and from other schemes
+b) Transfers to and from other schemes